EMMEI96/HFS-harmonic_file_synthesizer/README.md

 ### 4.2.Harmonizer : Modes , Chords, Variations

-The HFS is provided with an innovative set of harmonizing techniques based on the most ancient five modes (greek modes + locrian).
+The HFS is provided with an innovative set of harmonizing techniques based on the most ancient five greek modes.
 When a key is pressed we can harmonize it by changing the value of the Pad Builder controls.

 #### Pad Builder Controls
 The **Modes** are selected by a webaudio knob , each Mode has a set of 4 **Chords** controlled by another webaudio-knob (all webaudio-knobs allow **MIDI Learn**) and a set of 3 **Variations** controlled by a slider.